alainashinde/gazev5/README.md

 - Priority 1: reward system in Today Summary (ur focused for X minutes)
 - nicer logo/design touches
 - lowk need a better sound thats not as annoying for ding.mp3
-- fix drifting textboxes on side not priority but theyre also annoying

 installation instructions--